Ricoo/JSPixelEngine/README.md

 - Importing resources from a path or URL through a JSON package descriptor
 - Drawing the graphics on a layer-based system
 - Raycasting through a point to check whether the sprite has been hit
+- Sprite Atlas system
+- Animations
+- Linear increase of a variable through a time span

 ### Upcoming features

 - Dynamic components for game objects :
   - Colliders
-  - Animation management
   - Event triggering
   - Image/sprite filters
-- Sprite atlas system
 - Management of two or more canvas instances running at once (to run a minimap or for multiboxing/screen splitting for example)

 ### Usage